Carlos Holguín Mallarino

-Carlos Holguín Mallarino (11 June 1832 – 19 October 1894) was a Colombian lawyer, journalist, and politician, who became President of Colombia between 1888 and 1892, acting in the absence of President Rafael Núñez.
+Carlos María Holguín Mallarino (11 June 1832 – 19 October 1894) was a Colombian lawyer, journalist, and politician, who became President of Colombia between 1888 and 1892, acting in the absence of President Rafael Núñez.

 Biographic data

 Carlos Holguín Mallarino was born on 11 July 1832, in the town of Nóvita, Chocó when the region was still part of the department (state) of Cauca.
 He died in Bogotá on 19 October 1894 while he was serving in Congress as senator.
 Carlos Holguín Mallarino was part of the prominent Holguín, Mallarino and Caro Families.
 Both his uncle Manuel María Mallarino and his brother, Jorge Holguín, were Presidents of Colombia, as was his brother-in-law Miguel Antonio Caro, who succeeded him in office.

 Early life

 Holguín completed his first years of education in the city of Cali, Valle.
 He then traveled to Bogotá, where he studied jurisprudence and obtained a degree in law at the Colegio Mayor de San Bartolomé before his 20th birthday.
 His adoptive grandfather, an Englishman called Paterson Saunders, had taught him Latin, Greek, English, French and Italian.
 Holguín later became a great orator, debater, and writer.
 He was also a renowned journalist and professor of literature and history.